project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

 ``CREATE KEYSPACE IF NOT EXISTS sunbird WITH replication = {'class':'SimpleStrategy','replication_factor':1};``

-While you ensure the keyspace availability, let us proceed further with running the following script:
+While you ensure the keyspace availability, let us proceed further with running the following command:

-- The script can be found at this location in your codebase: **resources/db/migration/cassandra**
-- Ensure that the naming of the script file is: **V{major_version_no}.{minor_version_no}_{filename}.cql**
+`Run java -cp "cassandra-migration-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.contrastsecurity.cassandra.migration.utils.MigrationScriptEntryPoint` on your remote cassandra machine.

+- The command includes all those files from this location of your codebase **resources/db/migration/cassandra**, which have filenames as  per the following naming convention:

+**V{major_version_no}.{minor_version_no}_{filename}.cql**

 The example ofthe file naming convention is as follows:

        - V1.0_cassandra.cql    // correct file format
        - V1.0.1_cassandra.cql  // incorrect file format

 While execution the script includes all the files with the following naming convention from **resources/db/migration/cassandra** location.